rjwing71/ElectricImp/README.md

 #### Test Your Process

-Let’s try out the process by keeping the fridge door open for over 30 seconds.
+Let's try out the process by keeping the fridge door open for over 30 seconds.
 This should trigger Salesforce to create a case.
 Because the case is related to a fridge, the case will be posted to your Chatter feed.

 ![Chatter](http://i.imgur.com/yT8bR09.png)